Skip to main content

 • Title — the headline of the poll.

-• Single — one option per question (radio).
+• Single — radio list, one option per response.

 The Configuration card adds Voting rules alongside the common sections:

-• Encrypted upload — when on, vote results are encrypted and stored on-chain; responses cannot be edited after submission.
+• Encrypted upload — when on, vote results are encrypted and stored on-chain (canister upload); responses cannot be edited after submission.
 Use this for high-stakes votes where auditability matters.

 Quiz editor